Quitch/AI-Bugfixes/README.md

 - Tries to avoid placing land factories in areas without land routes.
 - Builds Metal Extractors using Orbital Fabricators.
 - Builds Torpedo Launchers.
+- Builds the Stryker Attack Vehicle.

 ## What It Doesn't Do

 - Fix these issues in Galactic War, as this mode cannot load server mods.
 - Build the Piranha Gunboat.
-- Build the Stryker Attack Vehicle.
 - Build the Icarus Solar Drone.

 ## Translations